 Prerequisite: None.
 Recommended: Mathematics 120.
 Corequisite: Recommended: Concurrent enrollment in Mathematics 125.
-Lecture, 3 hours; laboratory/discussion 4 hours.

-Elementary Chemical Principles and Laws with applications to industrial, environmental and health issues.
-The Laboratory will introduce safety, scientific observation, measurement, and use of chemicals.
-The course will emphasize Chemical Stoichiometry and Gas Law Calculations.
-Students who have not studied chemistry in high school must take this course or Chemistry 68 prior to enrollment in Chemistry 101.
-This course is recommended for students who have been away from high school chemistry for two or more years.
-No credit given for this course if student has already passed Chemistry 68.
+Lecture, 5 hours: laboratory, 2 hours.
+Elementary chemical principles and laws with applications to industrial, environmental and health issues.
+The laboratory will introduce safety, scientific observation, measurement, and use of chemicals.
+The course will emphasize chemical stoichiometry and gas law calculations.
+Students who have not studied introductory college level chemistry must take this course or Chemistry 68 prior to enrollment in Chemistry 101.
+This course is recommended for students who have never taken a college level chemistry course.
+No credit given for this course if student has already passed Chemistry 68. .